 - U.S. Department of Labor lists Child Care Worker, Elementary Teacher, and Teacher Assistant among the 30 occupations with the largest projected employment growth from 2010-2020. - Certification requirements are increasing for Early Care and Education providers.
-Associate and Bachelor Degrees will be necessary to work in child care facilities and Head Start programs by 2013.
+Associate and Bachelor Degrees are necessary to work in lead positions in child care facilities and Head Start programs.